-With similarities to Million Dollar Baby, The Homesman is a film about an old man who has a character arc after meeting a young woman in desperate circumstances.
+With similarities to Million Dollar Baby, The Homesman is a film about an old man who has regrets but no character arc after meeting a young woman in desperate circumstances.
+The 2014 Homesman film is closely based on the novel by Glendon Swarthout, first published 1988.
+Glendon Swarthout died just four years after this novel was published.

 I do wonder if these old men of Hollywood even realise that they haven’t made a film about a woman — that it’s still all about them.